New Legislation—The 10 Biggest changes

 Renovations like those that affect the structure or external appearance of the building, or involve waterproofing, will still require a special resolution at a general meeting.

-It is important to make sure you always obtain the right approval before you commence any works.
+REMEMBER: It’s important to always make sure you obtain the right approval before you commence ANY works.

 There is a higher level of accountability when the developer sets the levies in new developments.